egraphs-good/egglog/semantics.md

 and one result of sort `Bound`.

 Functions contain terms built using constructors.
-They also enforce a functional dependency between their arguments and result.
+Egglog enforces a functional dependency between their arguments and result.
 The `:merge` keyword specifies the merge function, which is used to enforce this dependency.
 When the functional dependency is violated, the merge function resolves this conflict by returning a new term, created using the merge function.

 ## Queries

-Queries are have the following grammar:
+Queries have the following grammar:
 ```
 query ::= (<constraint> ...)